jolie/docs/glossary.md

 A service is always willing to serve requests for its available API.

+### Behaviour
+The part of the service definition which defines the logics to be executed at runtime for implementing a service's API.
+Behaviours can send and/or receive messages, and perform internal computation.

+### Process
+A running instance of a behaviour, equipped with its own private state and message queues.

 ### Service dependency
 When a service `A` has an output port that needs to be connected to another service `B` in order for the service `A` to function, we say that service `A` _depends on_ service `B`.

 ![](.gitbook/assets/definitions.png)

+### Service Environment
+The execution context where one or more services can be executed

+### Service Frame
+A group of services running in the same service environment, which can communicate by using in-application shared-memory connections that cannot be accessed from outside the frame.

 ## Jolie (linguistic paradigm)

 These terms are specific to the Jolie language.
+**CG: caverei**

 ### Jolie service